Establish a Plan

 Electronic / Over the Phone Process

 Very few attorneys come to court for the ADR Pre-Trial.
 Some are conducted by phone but what usually happens is that the attorneys enter into a stipulation before the ADR Pre-Trial and the stipulation is mailed or faxed to the Court before the ADR Pre-Trial takes place.
-The ADR Stipulation (PDF) is self-explanatory.
+The ADR Stipulation (PDF)

 Good Cause for Amendments